davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 --- abstract

-This document defines the Critical-CH HTTP response header, and the ACCEPT_CH HTTP/2 frame to allow HTTP servers to reliably specify their Client Hint preferences, with minimal performance overhead.
+This document defines the Critical-CH HTTP response header, and the ACCEPT_CH HTTP/2 and HTTP/3 frames to allow HTTP servers to reliably specify their Client Hint preferences, with minimal performance overhead.

 --- middle